GokulNC/WMT-CommonCrawl-Indic-Processor/README.md

 Notes:
 - You can run in parallel for many Indian languages.
 - For Tamil, it took around half a day to dedupe.
-- Minimum compute required per language: 8GB RAM, 2 i5 cores, 100GB SSD
+- Minimum compute required per language: 8GB RAM, 2 i5 cores, 150-200GB SSD
 - To download all data, I used Axel, a CLI download accelerator (`sudo apt install axel`)
 - For supported Indian languages, check `utils.py`
+- Last tested on November 2019

 ### Requirements
 - Python 3